The Wigs: Background

 The Wigs were formed in Milwaukee, Wisconsin by vocalist and guitarist Jim Cushinery with Bobby Tews on drums and Marty Ross on vocals and guitar.
 Bass guitarist Bob Pachner left the band shortly before the group's album was recorded.

 After regrouping on the West Coast in 1983, Val McCallum joined the group on bass guitar.
 The Wigs were later signed to CBS records.
 In 1986, Ross landed a part in the TV series the New Monkees.
 With his departure, The Wigs became the band 57 Braves and the group eventually disbanded.

 Album

 The Wigs album File Under: Pop Vocal was a regional hit in the Midwest in 1981.
 The group's songs are mainly written by Cushinery and Ross.
 The album was released by the Streetwise label.

 Film

-The Wigs are prominently featured in the 80's romantic comedy My Chauffeur and the band is featured on the film's soundtrack.
+The Wigs are prominently featured in the 1986 romantic comedy My Chauffeur and the band is featured on the film's soundtrack.
 The band wrote eight of the songs for the film.
 People Magazine cited that the film's soundtrack "has some nice rock 'n' roll by an L.A. -based group called The Wigs."